This shaved Brussels Sprout Salad with pomegranates and crisp apples is dressed with a tangy Champagne vinaigrette!

 This salad calls for an apple with some tangy tartness.
 There are lots of choices, but here are our suggestions:

-- Honeycrisp apples provide the perfect contrast in flavor in this Shaved Brussels Sprout Pomegranate Salad because they are super crisp, have a beautiful reddish skin and a sweet taste
+- Honeycrisp apples provide the perfect contrast in flavor for this Shaved Brussels Sprout Pomegranate Salad because they are super crisp, have beautiful reddish skin, and a lightly sweet taste

 - Granny Smith’s – which are the most tart apple you can buy